obuisard/docs.joomla.org/docs/guided-tours/views/tour.md

 ## Form Fields

 - **Title**.
 The Title for this tour.
-If the title is a language key, an aditional field is shown, representing the translation of that key for the user's locale.
+If the title is a language key, an additional field is shown, representing the translation of that key for the user's locale.

 ## Edit Tour